Becky Want: Broadcasting

-In 2023, Want was announced as the presenter of the new BBC Local Radio all-England late show.
+Since October 2023 Want has presented the new all-England BBC Local Radio late evening show, The Late Show, Monday to Thursday, Jo Good presenting at the weekend.

-She has made a range of films for Morning Live.
+She has made films for Morning Live.

 Charity work

 She is an ambassador for the Prince's Trust She ran the London Marathon in 2010 for Manchester's Christie Hospital and in 2011 she ran the Great Manchester Run for the same charity.

 She took part in Comic Relief 2011 and was challenged to perform as a stand-up comedian at the 'Frog and Bucket' comedy club in Manchester.
 She is listed as a key supporter of the Moore Foundation.